smallrye/smallrye-stork/docs/docs/service-registration/overview.md

 This operation is typically should be triggered when a service instance is shut down or no longer available, helping maintain a consistent and accurate service registry.
 To enable service deregistration, you can invoke the `deregisterServiceInstance` method on the `ServiceRegistrar` implementation programmatically.

+**Note**: When used in standalone mode, Stork does **not** automatically handle service instance registration or deregistration.
+However, when using the quarkus-stork-registration extension within a Quarkus application, service instances are automatically registered at application startup and deregistered upon shutdown, unless this behavior is explicitly disabled.

 In the following sections you can have more details about each specific implementation.